Activating Hidden Teleportation Power: Theory and Experiment: Detailed results for Werner states

 In ~\cref{Fig:Werner}, we show, for $d=3$ and $d=4$, the FEF of Werner states before and after filtering, as well as the corresponding cost function.
-In the same figure, we also show the corresponding difference in FEF, i.e., $F_d[\rhoWf]-F_d[\rhoW]$ vs $v$ [and hence $\pW$, which depends linearly on $v$].
-Clearly, we see that when the success probability $\pW$ increases, the amount of FEF that can be increased by local filtering decreases, thus exhibiting some kind of trade-off between these two quantities for $\rhoW$.
-These latter plots for larger values of $d$ look similar and are thus omitted.
+In the same figure, we also show the difference in FEF, i.e., $F_d[\rhoWf]-F_d[\rhoW]$ vs $v$ [and hence $\pW$, which depends linearly on $v$].
+Clearly, when the success probability $\pW$ increases, the amount of FEF that can be increased by local filtering decreases, thus exhibiting some kind of trade-off between these two quantities.
+The respective plots for larger values of $d$ look similar and are thus omitted.